Four Sisters Reimagined

 The play examines the lives and deaths of the four daughters of the last Tsar of Russia in the aftermath of the 1917 Revolution.
 Comprised of personal writings of the four Grand Duchesses, select line’s from Anton Chekov’s Three Sisters, Biblical passages, and imagined language, the play examines the role of women in wartime, the performative properties of female bodies, and the destruction of domestic histories.

 The play received developmental reading at The Sheen Center for Thought and Culture on December, 2016, as well as a workshop production at American Theatre of Actors on March, 2017.
-This spring, the play was reimagine at Theatre for a New City, with the aim of a larger production sometime in the fall.
+During spring 2018 the play was reimagined at Theatre for a New City as a reading with music and light staging.

 This piece has been developed with the generous support of Donn Russell, co-founder of the Peg Santvoord Foundation.